Nonlinear-Analysis-Core/NONANLibrary/README.md

 # NONANToolbox

+INSTALLATION

+To download this library, click on the green dropdown box that says "Code" and click on "Download ZIP".
+Once the ZIP file has downloaded, you will have to extract the files from that ZIP folder.
+Once the files are extracted, they will be available for your use.

+FILES

 This is a list of the included functions and the full name of the methods.

 1)  AMI_Stergiou, This is a histogram-based method of Average Mutual Information that is used to find a time lag using average mutual information for state space reconstruction.